 - Stewed.
 As a hearty vegetarian main dish like ratatouille or Briam

 - Grilled.
-Grilled zucchini, finished with some lemon juice and fresh herbs is one of my favorite salads
+Grilled zucchini by itself, or finished with some lemon juice and fresh herbs for an easy salad

 - Sautéed.
 Sauteed zucchini rounds in the skillet are great to serve next to baked white fish or an easy baked chicken breast dinner